 The event featured student performances that highlighted the talent, creativity, and cultural pride of our youth.
 The Lincoln International High School Dance Group performed several engaging traditional Latino dances.
 In addition, Los Iluminados, a student music group from Fairview Alternative High School, another school served by our organization, sang uplifting and energetic songs.
 The conference also featured a powerful and inspiring keynote speaker, a traditional Latin lunch, cultural performances and raffles, and concluded with a festive Latin dance where all attendees had the opportunity to dance and celebrate.

+This year’s conference included a total of 12 workshops—11 designed for students and one specifically tailored for educators.
 The workshops were facilitated by Latino/Latinx professionals representing a variety of organizations and institutions.
 These workshops played an important role in supporting students’ educational, personal, and professional growth.
-They provided interactive spaces where students and educators could engage in meaningful dialogue, learn new skills, and explore topics relevant to their lived experiences and future aspirations.
+They provided interactive spaces where students and educators could engage in meaningful dialogue and to be empowered.

 Past conference topics have included: